JYL2027/ISS-Tracker/README.md

 3. AI was used to generate the test data information in `test_iss_tracker.py`.
 I used AI for this because I did not have time to create the data myself.
 4. AI was used to convert the given time in the EPOCH to something readable.
 I used AI for this because I did not know how to do this myself even with research.
 5. AI was used in certain areas to generate warning loggings.
 AI was used for this because I didn't know the proper way to make sure the generated warning was accurate.
 6. AI was used to output the list of dictionaries back into XML format because I did not know how to revert to XML formatting.
+7. AI was used in the Dockerfile to allow everything to be pip installed at the same time.
+I used AI for this because I had no knowledge regarding the process of doing this.